-Impact of Scotland's Malawi links
+IMPACT of Scotland's links with Malawi

 Scotland's many links with Malawi are defined by mutual understanding, mutual respect and mutual benefit.
 This last point is significant, for it is this reciprocity that makes this a genuinely dignified two-way partnership, not a charity.
 Both nations contribute and both nations benefit.